 If you haven’t seen the list before, you might be scratching your head about some of these.
 Jeju Island?
 Puerto Princesa Underground River?
-If you think about it a bit more you’ll probably realize that a bunch of things are missing: The Grand Canyon, the Galapagos Islands, Victoria Falls, Ngorongoro Crater, and Mount Everest just to name a few.
+If you think about it a bit more, you’ll probably realize that a bunch of things are missing:

 - Jeju Island.
 Maybe the worst selection on the list.
-South Korea is a big rich country and the government put on a HUGE campaign to get people to vote….and vote they did.
-I actually considered visiting Jeju Island when I was in South Korea but passed because I thought there were better things to see.
+South Korea is a big rich country and the government put on a HUGE campaign to get people to vote—and vote they did.
+I actually considered visiting Jeju Island when I was in South Korea, but I passed because I thought there were better things to see.
 This has always been a marginal vacation destination for Koreans and through sheer force of will, they got it listed as a UNESCO site (justifiable) and now this.
-Also, if you don’t know, South Korea is one of the most wired countries on Earth and you could vote on the internet.
+Also, if you don’t know, South Korea is one of the most wired countries on Earth, and this New 7 Wonders of Nature allowed online voting.
+Doh.

 - Table Mountain.
 The only reason why Table Mountain is considered special is because there is a city situated below it.
-It is the city which makes it special.
-Take away Cape Town and Table Mountain is just another mesa-like any other you can find in Africa, Australia or the American West.
+It’s the city that makes it special.
+Take away Cape Town, and Table Mountain is just another mesa—like any other you can find in Africa, Australia, or the American West.

-I don’t even know where to begin with how flawed the entire process of selecting these sites is.
+I don’t even know where to begin with the deep flaws in the entire process of selecting these sites.
 For starters, the entire operation is nothing more than a cynical attempt to get money from a fake national competition.
 Unlike the World Cup or the Olympics, this is a chance for countries to compete on something less than skill ability or talent.

-You’ll also notice that the winners all have something in common: they are mostly developing countries with large populations.
-Brazil, Indonesia, Philippines, Vietnam and South Africa all fit this category.
-South Korea is also populous but a bit richer.
-Brazil, South Korea, Indonesia and the Philippines have vibrant online communities.
+You’ll also notice that the winners all have something in common: They are mostly developing countries with large populations.
+Brazil, Indonesia, Philippines, Vietnam, and South Africa all fit this category.
+South Korea is less populous but a bit richer.
+Brazil, South Korea, Indonesia, and the Philippines have vibrant online communities.

 The biggest tragedy to this voting process is that it turns what could be a genuinely construction discussion about the greatest place out planet has to offer, into a crass attempt to exploit nationalism.